-As I train sports facility owners and managers on how to set up their businesses with eSoft Planner online scheduling software, they often tell me specifically how their facility operates and expect the system to conform to their operations exactly.
+As I train sports facility owners and managers on how to set up their businesses with eSoft Planner online scheduling software, they often tell me specifically how their facility operates.
+They expect the system to conform to their operations exactly.

 In reality, you’re not likely to find a system that can replicate your operations in every way.
 Some flexibility is required when you’re automating your operations with a software program.
-This automation always saves time and money in the long run compared to scheduling by hand or using an Excel spreadsheet, so it’s definitely worth making a few tweaks – either to the software or to the systems in place at your sports facility.
+This automation always saves time and money in the long run.
+Especially, when you compare it to scheduling by hand or using an Excel spreadsheet.
+So it’s definitely worth making a few tweaks.
+Make changes either to the software or to the systems in place at your sports facility.

 In fact, existing facilities that are starting to use a new software program have a good opportunity to re-evaluate operational practices.
 Keep in mind that most sports facility scheduling software is built to accommodate the operations at a majority of sports facilities.
-If your own scheduling practices deviate wildly from the norm, it’s worth considering the benefits of the alternatives that are presented to you, especially because it’s difficult to change your software once it’s already been set up.
+If your own scheduling practices deviate wildly from the norm, it’s worth considering the benefits of the alternatives that are presented to you.
+It’s difficult to change your software once it’s already been set up.

-I typically get pushback during the setup process when facilities want to be more lenient with their customers than the system suggests. eSoft Planner, in particular, was built specifically to help sports facilities save money by preventing lost revenue due to last-minute cancellations and no-shows by requiring upfront payment at your sports facility.
-If clients are used to paying for private lessons when they show up for that lesson, they might not like upfront payment at first, but that doesn’t mean they won’t get used to it. (eSoft Planner does allow sports facilities to set aside time without payment – but we don’t encourage it!)
+I typically get pushback during the setup process.
+Usually, facilities want to be more lenient with their customers than the system suggests.
+We built eSoft Planner, in particular, specifically to help sports facilities save money.
+It prevents lost revenue due to last-minute cancellations and no-shows by requiring upfront payment at your sports facility.
+If clients are used to paying for private lessons when they show up for that lesson, they might not like upfront payment at first.
+However, they will eventually get used to it. (eSoft Planner does allow sports facilities to set aside time without payment.
+However, we don’t encourage it!)

 For example, in eSoft Planner, you can: